travis-ci/docs-travis-ci-com/source/content/docs/user/database-setup.md

 ### MongoDB

-MongoDB requires no authentication or database creation up front:
+MongoDB binds to 127.0.0.1 and requires no authentication or database creation up front:

     require 'mongo'
     Mongo::Connection.new('localhost').db('myapp')